watsona4/scipy2016/SciPy2016TripReport.md

 Enthought provides the tools to do this in the Canopy project.
 Specifically, the CanopyGeo product, which was developed for a geophysical customer.
-The geophyics solver in CanopyGeo can easily be stripped out and replaced by another physics solver while keeping the outside system intact.
-This allows a high-performace system to be constucted that can handle large amounts of data efficiently (datasets in CanopyGeo can be &gt;1 TB).
+The geophysics solver in CanopyGeo can easily be stripped out and replaced by another physics solver while keeping the outside system intact.
+This allows a high-performance system to be constructed that can handle large amounts of data efficiently (datasets in CanopyGeo can be &gt;1 TB).

 ### Out with the Old and in with the New: Embedding Python in Old Fortran HPC Code \[HPC\]